chefnfoodie/frontend-nanodegree-mobile-portfolio/README.md

 * Phase and elem variables have been declared outside the loops and phase has been modified to include'*100'.
 * Strict mode has been enabled for some functions.

+** how to run
+To inspect the site on your phone, you can run a local server

+$> cd /path/to/your-project-folder
+$> python -m SimpleHTTPServer 8080

+Open a browser and visit localhost:8080

+Download and install ngrok to make your local server accessible remotely.

+$> cd /path/to/your-project-folder
+$> ngrok 8080

 ### References
 1) http://cssminifier.com/ - Used in the project to minify CSS file